HeadspaceMeditation/beyonce/README.md

 When using DynamoDB, you often want to "pre-compute" joins by sticking a set of heterogeneous models into the same table, under the same partition key.
 This allows for retrieving related records using a single query instead of N.

-Unfortunately, most existing DynamoDB libraries, like [DynamoDBMapper](https://github.com/awslabs/dynamodb-data-mapper-js), don't support this use case as they follow the SQL convention sticking each model into a separte table.
+Unfortunately most existing DynamoDB libraries, like [DynamoDBMapper](https://github.com/awslabs/dynamodb-data-mapper-js), don't support this use case as they follow the SQL convention sticking each model into a separte table.

 For example, we might want to fetch an `Author` + all their `Book`s in a single query.
 And we'd accomplish that by sticking both models